🧠 Master Guide to AI Red-Teaming using NVIDIA Garak

 2a.
 Modules

 Now, a bit about various modules in Garak.
-The major components are as follows:
+The major components, along with their description and a basic example are as follows:

 Component